 Organii was founded on the mindset of offering high-quality organic and natural body care products at an affordable price.
 Its range includes everything from sun care to shower gel, soap and mouthwash—for which it has won several awards including The Green Parent Natural Beauty Awards 2018.

-I found this brand while searching for some new natural cruelty-free sun cream and was drawn in by its fun and playful packaging.
+I found this brand while searching for some new cruelty-free all-natural sunscreen and was drawn in by its fun and playful packaging.
 The suncare range consists of SPF 20, 30 and 50 body cream, a SPF 15 facial cream and also an aftersun cream.
 Due to holidaying predominantly in the UK and Europe, I opted for the mid-range SPF 30 body cream and the SPF 15 facial cream.

 What I liked about the Organii range, aside from the fact that it’s vegan and hasn’t been tested on animals, is that it’s suitable for all skin types including children.
 My skin is quite sensitive and I do find conventional suncream quite oily, so I was excited to try its products out.